sttoracle/ORACASB/README.md

 ![](images/CASB/updatesecuritycontrols.png)

->Expand the Password Policy tab to see more detail on which controls are being enforced by the "Stringent" Security control baseline .
+>Expand the Password Policy tab to see more detail on which controls are being enforced by the "Stringent" Security control baseline.

 Check the box that says to “use the new threshold values” and click on the Submit button.
 ![](images/CASB/02-check-and-submit.png)